nburrus/tuxpaint/docs/en/README.txt

              offer a default size (e.g., Patterns), or it may make separate tools available with different pre-set sizes (e.g., Bricks and Googly Eyes).

+             📜 This option was added starting with Tux Paint version 0.9.30.

            See the instructions for each Magic tool (in the 'magic-docs' folder).